LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 * Create a new API key and copy it to your clipboard.
 * Return to the CodeGPT window and paste your API key into the dedicated input field.
 * Select the AI model you want to use from the available options.
 For this example, I'll choose the "Llama-3-70b Model".

+> [!Note]
+> In this tutorial, I'll be leveraging **Groq**, but feel free to substitute it with your preferred provider - whether that's OpenAI, Anthropic, or another that suits your needs.
+>
+>  When choosing your model, Keep in mind that each model has its strengths and weaknesses, so choose carefully.

  #### **Step3: Use Groq as Code completion and Generation.***